PeterMilovcik/AWN8/README.md

 - **Purpose**: Converts text to speech using OpenAI's text-to-speech API.
 - **Usage**: The service is automatically used in the command loop to convert output text to speech while retaining console output.
 Press "Enter" to cancel playback.

+### SpeechToTextService
+- **Purpose**: Converts speech to text using OpenAI's whisper-1 model and NAudio for audio capture.
+- **Usage**: The service is automatically used in the command loop to convert voice input to text.
+Press "Enter" to start and stop recording.
+The transcribed text is then used as command input.

 ## Installation Instructions

 To install the Playwright CLI and browsers, use the following dotnet command: